QuantEcon/lecture-python-intro/lectures/inflation_history.md

 * United States

 In the present context, the  phrase hard currency means that the countries were on a commodity-money standard:  money consisted of gold and silver coins that circulated at values largely determined by the weights of their gold and silver contents.

+(Under a gold or silver standard, some money also consisted of "warehouse certificates" that represented paper claims on gold or silver coins.
+Bank notes issued by the government or private banks can be viewed as examples of such "warehouse certificate".)

 The data we want to study data  originally appeared in a graph on page 35 of {cite}`sargent2002big`.